mczvc827/OneLang/README.md

 ## Bayanihan Open-Source Software, Patented Open-Source(d) Software, Patented Medical Devices and/or Equipments, Dual Patent and Licensing, Business or Medical Technologies

-- All are under Vanguard Licensing℠
+- All are under **Vanguard Licensing** ℠
-- Licensing and Copyright preservation uses Standard Software Licensing for granting under the preferred licensing provider, all under in public or private manner, of software(s).
+- Licensing and Copyright preservation uses **Standard Software Licensing** for granting under the preferred licensing provider, all under in public or private manner, of software(s).
-- Patenting is encouraged to do under [Goldstein Patent Law], which states:
+- Patenting is encouraged to do *under* [Goldstein Patent Law], which states:

 ```
 Your patent is an investment that drives the long-term value of your business.